wp-plugins/peep-this/readme.txt

 NOTE: On WordPress 1.5, you must go to Options > Peep This and click "Save Options" before the Peep This links will appear.

-Copyright 2009  Seagyn Davis  ( email : sdavis@txsolutions.co.za )
+Copyright 2009  Tx Daily ( support : http://txdaily.co.za/wordpress/peep-this/ )
 Freely released under Version 2 of the GNU General Public License as published by the Free Software Foundation, or, at your option, any later version.